Event Agenda

 How tech companies evaluate engineers: Inside the technical interview process

 Technical interviews evaluate engineers across several dimensions, including problem-solving ability, communication clarity, engineering judgment, and the capacity to reason about systems under real-world constraints.
-In this session, Violetta Pidvolotska explains how different interview formats - coding, behavioral, system design, and past-project deep dives - combine to create a holistic assessment of an engineer’s strengths.
+In this session, Violetta Pidvolotska explains how different interview formats - coding, behavioural, system design, and past-project deep dives - combine to create a holistic assessment of an engineer’s strengths.

 Attendees will learn what interviewers look for at various levels, how strong candidates demonstrate technical depth and clarity, and why specific reasoning patterns matter far more than memorised solutions.
 The session provides practical, realistic guidance for engineers of all levels who want to understand how rigorous technical interviews operate and how to prepare effectively without burnout.